-An Active Directory administrator must periodically disable user and computer domain accounts that are not used for a long time.
-Disabled accounts cannot be used to log on to the domain, even if the user knows the password for the account and it is not expired.
+Inactive users and computer domain accounts that have not been used for a long time need to be periodically disabled by an Active Directory administrator.
+Disabled accounts cannot be used to log on to the domain, even if the user knows the password for the account and it is has not expired.

 Disable User Account Using Active Directory Users and Computers

-You can disable a user or computer account in Active Directory through the Active Directory Users & Computers graphical snap-in (ADUC).
+You can disable a user or computer account in Active Directory through the Active Directory Users and Computers snap-in (ADUC).
 To do this, find the user account in the console, right-click on it and select Disable Account.

 Or you can open the user’s properties and enable the “Account is disabled” option in the “Account options” section on the “Account” tab.

-You can delegate the admin permissions to enable/disable accounts in Active Directory for a specific group of users, such as HelpdeskTeam.
+You can delegate the administrative permissions to enable/disable accounts in Active Directory for a specific security group of users, such as HelpdeskTeam.

 Right-click in the ADUC console on the OU to which you want to delegate permissions.
 Select Delegate Control.